 1. Nutritional Yeast– Bob’s Red Mill Large Flake Yeast, 8 Ounce

-Just ¼ cup of nutritional yeast contains 58 micrograms of B12, which is more than twenty-four times the daily recommendation of 2.4 micrograms!
+Just ¼ cup of nutritional yeast contains 17 micrograms of B12, which is about 700% of the daily recommendation of 2.4 micrograms!
 Don’t be alarmed if your pee turns bright yellow after eating it–it’s just the water-soluble vitamin coming out in the urine.

 2. Fortified Plant Milks– SOY DREAM Enriched Original Organic Soymilk, 64 Fluid Ounce (Pack of 8)

 These dairy alternatives can be used in place of regular milk in recipes or consumed as a delicious beverage option!
 Although the amount of B12 varies between kinds and brands, a cup of non-dairy milk may have up to 3 micrograms.
-However, it’s important to always check the label to ensure that it’s B12 fortified.
+However, it’s important to always check the label to ensure that it’s fortified with Vitamin B12.